bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/with.md

 with
 ====

 **Warning:**Use of the `with` statement is not recommended, as it may be the source of confusing bugs and compatibility issues.
-See the “Ambiguity Contra” paragraph in the “Description” section below for details.
+See the "Ambiguity Contra” paragraph in the "Description” section below for details.

 The **with statement** extends the scope chain for a statement.